polysensus/diamond-deploy/README.md

       }
     ]

-Store the out put from the previous command in a .json file and delete the entry you don't want.
+Store the out put from the previous command in a .json file and delete the entry you want to keep.
+The resulting file is a list of the selectors to *exclude* which can be passed to the deployment commands.
+And also the the list commands so that they can reconcile colisions.

 ## Run list with the exclusions reconciling the selectors to discard